snsavage/snsavage-netlify/source/blog/2017-09-21-how-to-deploy-a-react-app-with-api-request-proxying.html.markdown

 title: How to Deploy a React App with API Request Proxying
 date: 2017-09-21 19:07 UTC
 author: Scott Savage
+tags:
+  - react
-tags: react, ruby on rails
+  - ruby on rails
 published: true
 ---